There are 5 steps educators can adopt in their own classrooms to use NGSS phenomena most effectively in the classroom.

-It will form a thread through the lesson that guides student learning.
-Whatever students discuss and investigate should serve the goal of unpacking part of the anchor phenomenon to better understand it.
+The phenomenon you select will form a thread through the lesson that guides student learning.
+Whatever students discuss and investigate should serve the goal of unpacking part of the phenomenon to better understand it.

-Step 2: Use the phenomena as the platform for Socratic dialogue.
+Step 2: Use NGSS phenomena to spark Socratic dialogue.

 We want students to become dissatisfied with their level of understanding about elements of the phenomenon.
 This often occurs as a result of collaborative reflection on the phenomena.
 That's how students get the value out of it and engage in the practices.
 It also encourages academic honesty because it may highlight the fact that we may think things for which we lack evidence.